Skip to main content

 Broadcast History - General Tab

-The General tab provides all the basic identification and status details of the Broadcast.
-All fields are Read-Only at this point.
+The General tab provides all the basic identification and status details of the broadcast.
+All fields are read-only at this point.

 ConfigurationDescription

-Broadcast DateThe date on which the Broadcast was submitted for processing.
+Broadcast DateThe date on which the broadcast was submitted for processing.

 Broadcast TypeThe defined export type for broadcast as selected in the Predefined Broadcast.
 Built-in types are XML and CSV.

-UserThe User ID of the User Account from which the Broadcast was submitted.
+UserThe User ID of the User Account from which the broadcast was submitted.

-TopicsIndicates the Target level to which the Broadcast was defined to distribute to.
+TopicsIndicates the Target level to which the broadcast was defined to distribute to.

 Devices ReceiptedThe number of Target Devices that have acknowledged the receipt of the broadcast as a ratio of all devices targeted.